-I create slender, off-kilter sculptures by assembling fallen tree branches, discarded furniture, worn-out clothing, and other cast-off materials from my Chicago neighborhood.
-I physically suture the branches and prefabricated furniture by screwing, wrapping, or crocheting them together with cotton yarn or jute.
-The sculptures engage the surrounding architecture by hanging from ceilings, leaning against walls, and resting precariously on floors.
-By mixing humble, weathered materials with architectural space, my research and work explore daily rituals that require balance, such as standing, sitting, and walking.
-I also pay homage to the principle of reuse — of making do with what is available — that craft traditions have followed for centuries.
-My research and work focus on how small, discrete actions — additions, subtractions, divisions — accumulate over time.
+My research and artwork focus on how small, discrete actions—additions, subtractions, divisions—accumulate over time.
+I create slender, off-kilter sculptures by assembling fallen tree branches, discarded furniture, worn-out clothing, and other cast-off materials that I rescue from the streets and dumpsters of my Chicago neighborhood.
+I suture the branches and prefabricated furniture by screwing, wrapping, or crocheting them together with cotton yarn or jute.
+The resulting sculptures may hang from ceilings, lean against walls, or rest precariously on floors.
+By placing humble, weathered materials into predefined architectural spaces, my artwork points to daily activities like standing, sitting and walking that require us to physically balance ourselves and our surroundings.